kamilburda/batcher/docs/sections/Customization/Actions.md

 When exporting each image separately (the default, which can be changed via the *Perform export* option), it usually makes sense to apply the Export action as the last one since actions after Export would have no effect on the current image/layer being processed.

-### Apply filters from group layers
+### Apply group layer appearance

 *Only available for: Export Layers, Edit Layers*

-Adds filters (layer effects) from all parent group layers to the current layer.
+Applies attributes (filters, opacity, mode, ...) from all parent group layers to the current layer to match its appearance in GIMP.
-This corresponds to how the layer is actually displayed in GIMP.

-Filters are added in the same order they appear in GIMP.

-### Apply opacity from group layers

-*Only available for: Export Layers, Edit Layers*

-Combines opacity from all parent group layers for each layer.
-This corresponds to how the layer is actually displayed in GIMP.

-For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.
+You can switch off individual attributes to customize the appearance.

+If *Merge groups with layer* is enabled, the groups are merged into the layer.
+Otherwise, the current layer is turned into a group layer.
+Subsequent actions may in that case fail if they attempt to perform operations not allowed on group layers, e.g. applying layer effects destructively.

 ### Color correction